john-ejoke/john-ejoke/SOC_Operations/soc-incident-response-playbook-emotet/README.md

 ![Incident Response Lifecycle](assets/ir_lifecycle.png)

 > **Note:** In this investigation, the Preparation phase had clear gaps.
 No EDR was deployed and no alert existed for Event ID 1102 (log clearing) or Event ID 2004 (firewall change).
-Those gaps allowed the attacker to operate undetected for six weeks.
+Those gaps allowed the attacker to operate undetected for eleven weeks.
 The detection queries in Section 6 are a direct fix for that.

 ---